dangerose777/USBProtector/README.md

 # USBProtector

-**Cross-platform desktop tool for monitoring and analyzing USB devices.**
+**Windows desktop tool for monitoring and analyzing USB devices.**

 Built with **Tauri**, **Vite**, **React**, and **Python**.

-USB Protector detects connected USB devices in real time and helps prevent potentially malicious activity.
+USB Protector detects connected USB devices in real time and classifies the threat.
 It also presents data in a clear, modern interface.

 ## ✨ Features

 - 🔍 Real-time detection of new USB devices.
 - 🎯 Basic risk classification for suspicious devices.
-- 🔐 Initial malware protection (planned).

 ## ⚙️ Tech Stack

-- **Frontend**: React + Vite + Tauri + Router + React Icons
+- **Frontend**: React + Vite + Tauri
 - **Backend**: Python
-- **Platform**: Windows / Linux / macOS
+- **Platform**: Windows (Linux planned)

 ## 📸 Screenshots